 Typical Costs Included in a Mortgage Payment

-Let’s briefly look at the five possible costs that add up to your monthly mortgage payment.
+Let’s walk through the five key components that make up your monthly mortgage payment.

 Principal